 The exceptional patterns in the Islamic Art gallery caught our attention.
 In the gallery, we also found a brochure for students to learn about the importance of geometry by tracing and tesselating their own designs in the brochure.
 This sparked our inspiration to focus on the idea of algorithms in art.
 Since the Islamic Art galleries at the Met contain many single tiles and incomplete fragments, we asked ourselves:

-We decided the best way to tackle these ideas was with augmented reality — a technology that adds to the world we see around us by superimposing graphics.
+We decided to tackle these ideas was with augmented reality — a technology that adds to the world we see around us by superimposing graphics.
 In our case, decided to create an iPad app.
 An iPad can easily be carried around in the gallery and the larger screen allows for the visitor to design their patterns more easily.
 In addition, by using the iPad we could take advantage of the device's built-in camera and make use of a live feed of the original artworks.

 We began by coding very basic patterns in Processing, a programming language based in Java.
 We attempted to recreate various patterns found in the gallery, such as this pair of Minbar doors.

-We then switched to OpenFrameworks, a C++ toolkit for creative coding, and created a prototype that could be used on an iPad.
+After the initial prototype, we then switched to OpenFrameworks, a C++ toolkit for creative coding, and created a prototype that could be used on an iPad.
 Because OpenFrameworks works with xCode, it made the process of exporting projects as an app for iOS much easier.

 We knew we were not able to initially test our prototype with the gallery space itself, so we meticulously laser-cut the Carved Star Tile and the Twelve-Pointed Star-Shaped Tile found in the department's collection.
 To cut these tiles we took hi-res images of the stars provided by the Met and Sarah traced over their patterns in Illustrator.
 The iPad would then use object recognition to recognize our tiles.

 A comparison between the gallery's collection and our laser cut imitations